 The complaint was investigated by a two-person Complaint Subcommittee, consisting of a judge and a community member.
 The hearing was ordered by a Review Panel that included two judges, a lawyer member and a community member.

-After concluding its hearing of the matter, pursuant to section 51.6(11) of the Courts of Justice Act, the Hearing Panel may dismiss the complaint, with or without a finding that it is unfounded, or, if it upholds the complaint, it may decide upon any one of the following sanctions singly or in combination:
+After concluding its hearing of the matter, pursuant to section 51.6(11) of the Courts of Justice Act, a Hearing Panel may dismiss the complaint, with or without a finding that it is unfounded, or, if it upholds the complaint, it may decide upon any one of the following sanctions singly or in combination:

-- warn the judge;
+- warn the judge; reprimand the judge;

 - order the judge to apologize to the complainant or to any other person;